FrederikTobner/JANUS/book/src/introduction.md

 Reading about paging is one thing.
 Debugging why your page table entries keep triple-faulting the CPU is *entirely different*.
 You'll understand memory management at a level that reading Wikipedia never achieves.

+It's like the difference between reading a recipe and actually cooking.
+Theory teaches you concepts.
+Practice beats them into your skull with a hammer made of segmentation faults.

 > **Aside: What's a Triple Fault?**
 >
 > When the CPU encounters an error (like a divide-by-zero or invalid memory access), it triggers a **fault**—an exception that calls an error handler.
 But what if the error handler *itself* triggers an error?
 The CPU triggers a **double fault** (exception #8) with a special double-fault handler.